fivequarters/fusebit.io/src/_blog/_posts/send-hubspot-companies-to-slack.md

 **Run the Integration**

 Click on `Run` and authorize your Slack account and HubSpot account.
+This is how the code will look like:

 ![HubSpot Slack Run Integration](blog-hubspot-to-slack-run.png "HubSpot Slack Run Integration")